coq/coq/doc/sphinx/language/core/inductive.rst

 lists and well-founded trees.
 Inhabitants of inductive types can recursively nest only a finite number of constructors.
 So, they are well-founded.
 This distinguishes them from :cmd:`CoInductive` types, such as streams, whose constructors can be infinitely nested.
-In Coq, :cmd:`Variant` types thus correspond to the common subset of inductive and coinductive types that are non-recursive.
+In Rocq, :cmd:`Variant` types thus correspond to the common subset of inductive and coinductive types that are non-recursive.